NyashaNziramasanga/Masters-of-Computer-Science/2020-Semester-2/ENG9704-project-management-and-innovation/Week5-intellectual-property-and-competition-strategy/week5-notes.md

 - Avoiding sharing the idea around with friends or competitors
 - Get people to sign an NDA and without an NDA people are allowed to disclose the idea to anyone

+## Licensing Strategies

+- Sell patent with the company
+- License patent to one or more parties
+- Liscence full use
+- License for limited, specific uses
+- Licence exclusively to one party